boardfish/dissertation/contents/1-literature-review.md

 as a tourist attraction [@dilek2018real].
 Nicholson reports that the *Real Escape Game* by SCRAP was the earliest well-documented activity branded as such.
-SCRAP has gone on to develop escape rooms at a much larger scale than the typical escape room, which serves teams of an average size of 4.58 people [@nicholson2015peeking].
+SCRAP has gone on to develop escape rooms at a much larger scale than the typical escape room.
+Its *Real Escape Game Event* serves *"hundreds or thousands of players in a large space"* - a far cry from the average team size of 4.58 people [@nicholson2015peeking].
+SCRAP remains one of the longest-serving purveyors of escape game experiences.
+Technology plays an active part in rooms they have offered, such as *Pacific Rim: Shatterdome Defenders*. <!-- FIXME:
+Cite -->

 <!-- General introduction to argument -->